 This data unlocks a powerful new ability to start using metrics to better manage and monitor expenses reports; using accurate and up-to-date data to understand how a system works and to identify quantifiable ways to improve it.

 It’s the business equivalent of the way that technology has transformed motor racing with telemetry data providing support teams with information on every aspect of vehicle performance.
-These same kind of technologies are now being used to aid coaches throughout the sporting world.
+These same kinds of technologies are now being used to aid coaches throughout the sporting world.

 For companies, it allows the setting of trackable goals - whether it’s reducing overall processing times or setting specific targets for individual departments to hit.
 And for managers, the use of metrics provides an effective way to monitor the effect different decisions have on performance.